 This course is conducted in accordance with the Freedom of Information and Protection of Privacy Act (FOIP).
-As one consequence, students should identify themselves on all written work by placing their name on the front page and their ID number on the reverse of this page.
-Also, you will be required to provide a piece of picture identification in order to pick up an assignment or look at a final exam from SS320 after classes have ended.
+As one consequence, students should identify themselves on all written work by placing their name on the front page and their ID number.
+Also you will be required to provide a piece of picture identification in order to pick up an assignment or look at a final exam from SS320 after classes have ended.